Managing Persuasion Robustly: The Optimality of Quota Rules: Regret Minimizing Decision Rule

 \begin{lemma}[Local Optimality] \,\\ For any $\gamma\in[0,1)$, a quota rule $\quota$ is the optimal quota rule if and only if there does not exist another quota rule $\quota'$ such that

-\end{lemma} Considering the optimal quota rule $\quota_\gamma^*$ and its corresponding worst case signal structures~$\allInfo_{\quota_\gamma^*}$, \cref{lem:quota_local_improve} implies that there does not exist another quota rule $\quota'$ which can uniformly and strictly reduce the regret on $\allInfo_{\quota_\gamma^*}$ compared to $\quota_\gamma^*$.
+\end{lemma} Considering the optimal quota rule $\quota_\gamma^*$ and its corresponding worst-case information structures~$\allInfo^{\quota_\gamma^*}$, \cref{lem:quota_local_improve} implies that there does not exist another quota rule $\quota'$ which can uniformly and strictly reduce regret on $\allInfo^{\quota_\gamma^*}$ compared to $\quota_\gamma^*$.
 Intuitively, if such $\quota'$ exists, one can slightly adjust the quota $\quota_\gamma^*$ towards $\quota'$.
-This modification can lower the regret at all worst cases in $\allInfo_{\quota_\gamma^*}$ without making significant impact on the regret of other signal structures that are originally slack.
+This modification can lower regret in all worst cases in $\allInfo^{\quota_\gamma^*}$ without significantly impacting regret of other information structures that are originally slack.
 As a result, the overall worst-case regret would be lower compared to $\quota_\gamma^*$.